 The questionnaires that each trainee of the applying department send individually to the ESAIC office constitute another important source of information for the visitors and reviewers (see the visit flowchart).

 - The detailed ATAIC report gives recommendations on how to possibly improve the training of the residents, which can benefit both the personnel and the patients

 - ATAIC accreditation is given jointly by the UEMS and by the ESAIC, giving a maximum of visibility and credibility to the accredited departments

 - All accredited departments are listed on the ESAIC website

 - A representative of each accredited department is invited to receive the official ATAIC certificate from the hands of the ATAIC Committee Chairperson during the Awards Ceremony of the Euroanaesthesia congress

-- A free Euroanaesthesia registration will be granted to each accredited department
+- A preferential low registration fee for Euroanaesthesia will be offered to one representative of each accredited department

 - Each accredited department is automatically invited to consider organising the On-Line Assessment